augustss/MicroHs/README.md

  * The `BangPatterns` extension is parsed, but only effective at the a top level `let`/`where`.
  * Lazy patterns (`~pat`) are ignored.
  * More differences that I don't remember right now.

+Mutually recursive modules are allowed the same way as with GHC, using `.hs-boot` files.

 ## Example
 The file `Example.hs` contains the following: